bgraham11/honeywell-js/README.md

 This is currently a work in-progress and is meant only to be used as a proof of concept for your own home automation project.

-I will update the documentation as I go along.
+I will update the documentation as time progresses, as it is quite scarce.
 Please contact me directly if you have any questions.

-Thanks!

 Current Supported Devices
 - Lyric™ T5 Wi-Fi